kin0025/COSC1284_A2/src/README.txt

 There are a series of constants in the Utilities class that allow the type of file to be changed, and colours to be enabled.

+Admin menu option includes activation, deactivation, editing of details , resetting of credit and returning holdings with no fee and undeleting holdings.
+Password is Password1

 During save a call is made to a function that is part of Java 8.
 If using java 1.7 an alternative is provided.
 The call is made in methods below.
 Alternatives are provided and are commented out.: lms.members.Member.borrowedToString()